Algorithmic Operations: Lessons from Bandit Algorithms

 Challenge: Missing Culture

 Especially among leadership, a culture of skepticism, scientific discipline, objectivity through data and algorithm supremacy is required for effective Algo Ops.
 Individuals should distrust intuitions, especially their own.
 People should look to experiments, whenever possible, to make decisions.
 They should read data to falsify rather than to confirm.
 They should notice and discourage speculation.
 They should insist on measurement.
-They should believe that, with sufficient data, mathematics and technology provide more effective decisioning than any group of people.
+They should believe that, with sufficient data and at scale, mathematics and technology provide more effective decisioning than any group of people.

 This culture may not exist because some do not have a scientific background, have been successful with their intuitions, are comfortable with manual operations, disapprove of the cost of scientific approaches, are impatient with the pace of knowledge discovery or find the mathematics opaque and irrelevant.